 ERN CRANIO endorses the updated Dutch guideline on the treatment and management of craniosynostosis (2021) [in English]

-A version tailored specifically for patients and their families is available in Dutch.
-This is currently being translated into English.
+A version tailored specifically for patients and their families is available in Dutch and English.

 ERN CRANIO endorses the Dutch guideline for 'schisis' (Published in 2017) [The term “schisis” in Dutch encompasses all types of facial clefts, most commonly clefts of the lip and/or palate]

 In 2018, this Dutch guideline was translated into English which was funded by ERN CRANIO: English version of the Dutch guideline for 'schisis'

 [The type of cleft is clearly specified where needed as there is no direct English translation for the Dutch word 'schisis'].
 Click here for more information on this translation work.

 In 2021, this guideline was classified as ‘‘high’’ quality by the Appraisal of Guidelines for Research and Evaluation II criteria (See paper: Clinical Practice Guidelines for the Management of Patients With Cleft Lip and Palate: A Systematic Quality Appraisal Using the Appraisal of Guidelines for Research and Evaluation II Instrument).
 This paper highlights variability in the quality of existing clinical guidelines for the management of cleft lip and/or palate, with this being the only guideline to be classified as "high" quality using this criteria.

 An ERN CRANIO clinical guideline is currently in development.